Alfred-KInyua/Mobile-portfolio./README.md

 To start the dev server just run npm run dev.
 You can work in your favorite Code Editor

-computeriphone Live Preview
-If you want to see a live demo of this project, [click here] (https://alfred-kinyua.github.io/Mobile-portfolio./) click here
+If you want to see a live demo of this project, [Click here](https://alfred-kinyua.github.io/Mobile-portfolio./)

 ## Author